 - 1.A.1.1 Capitations are those fees paid by an individual who has participated in target rifle shooting for a period in excess of six weeks in any capitation year, at a Club or Association affiliated to TSNZ.
-Payment of such Capitation Fees shall gualify an individual to become, or remain, an Ordinary Member of TSNZ. - 1.A.1.2 Capitation Fees shall be accompanied by the Application/Renewal form provided by TSNZ. - 1.A.1.3 The dates by which Capitation Fees shall be forwarded to TSNZ shall be: - (i) Outdoor and Air Rifle Clubs 31 December in the year of the Annual General Meeting; - (ii) Indoor Clubs 30 April of the year immediately after the Annual General Meeting. - 1.A.1.4 Members nominating for Inter-Island teams who have not paid the TSNZ Capitation Fee through an Outdoor Club during the current capitation year, shall forward the appropriate fee to reach the TSNZ office not later than 30 April. - 1.A.1.5 Members of either discipline who join or return to the sport after the dates specified in Clause 1.A.1.3 of this Schedule shall forward Capitation Fees through their Clubs not later than six weeks following their commencement or resumption of the sport.
+Payment of such Capitation Fees shall qualify an individual to become, or remain, an Ordinary Member of TSNZ.
+A capitation year is the period from 1 April to 31 March. - 1.A.1.2 Capitation Fees shall be accompanied by the Application/Renewal form provided by TSNZ. - 1.A.1.3 The dates by which Capitation Fees shall be forwarded to TSNZ shall be: - (i) All Club members 30 April - 1.A.1.4 Members nominating for Inter-Island teams shall pay the TSNZ Capitation Fee by 30 April - 1.A.1.5 Members of either discipline who join or return to the sport after the dates specified in Clause 1.A.1.3 of this Schedule shall forward Capitation Fees through their Clubs not later than six weeks following their commencement or resumption of the sport.